Supporting New Zealand small businesses for 5 years.

 That’s enough stress on its own.

 But then you factor in your personal life.
 You likely have a mortgage and living expenses to deal with.
+If you have a home loan, it’s important to note that lending legislation, such as the Credit Contracts and Consumer Finance Act, provides specific protections and requirements for home loans that differ from those for business loans.
 Perhaps you even have other debts that are starting to get on top of you.

 That’s when the temptation strikes.